 Women and the Sword of Damocles

-Greek mythology like our Mahabharata is a wealth of stories that help us understand human nature at its best and worst.
+Greek mythology like Indian mythology is a wealth of stories that help us understand human nature at its best and worst.
 Ancient texts have often used the faults of humans and presented them in a larger than life manner.
 The simple aim is to teach us morals and values without us being aware of them.
-Remember writing moral of the story in school.

 How though is the story connected to women?
 What power do women seek?
 Most women in today’s society seek the power of independence.
 To live with dignity and authority in a man’s world.
 Many would argue that the modern women today are independent.
 Yes, by law definitely.
 Unlike the previous generation we have a lot of independence.
 We have rights and we have advantages.